-Sun Dragon’s black belt instructors have been training in martial arts and self defense for a combined total of 57 years.
+Sun Dragon’s black belt instructors have been training in martial arts and self defense for a combined total of over 60 years.

 Sensei Joy Williamson, Head Instructor